 Every year in Southern California, specifically in Los Angeles, we have something called June Gloom.
-It happens right after Memorial Day, which is usually hot, when the marine layer sits over the Pacific Ocean coming inland and keeps everything cool and gloomy.
-My mother used to call this kind of weather “sweater weather” because it wasn’t cold enough for a coat, but it would get warm enough after the clouds burned off to go in a sun dress, and wear a cardigan in between.
+It happens right after Memorial Day.
+It is usually hot when the marine layer sits over the Pacific Ocean coming inland and keeps everything cool and gloomy.
+My mother used to call this kind of weather “sweater weather.”
+It wasn’t cold enough for a coat.
+The weather would get warm enough after the clouds burned off to wear a sundress and wear a cardigan in between.

 It is also the time when fruits and vegetables are springing up very fresh and flavorful in your local market.
-Just a few days ago, I was lucky enough to get green tomatoes to make Fried Green Tomatoes with Basil Garlic Mayonnaise.
+Try to get green tomatoes to make Fried Green Tomatoes with Basil Garlic Mayonnaise.

-Today my corner store had ripe, red, tomatoes that cried out to be brought home for salad.
-There were also perky Persian cucumbers waiting to go into my basket, and a perfectly ripe avocado that felt great nestled in my hand.
-Spirited spring onions were also placed in my basket as well as three hearts of Romaine lettuce.
+Today my corner store had ripe red tomatoes that cried out to be brought home for salad.
+There were also perky Persian cucumbers waiting to go into my basket.
+There was also a perfectly ripe avocado that felt great nestled in my hand.
+I put spirited spring onions in my basket as well as three hearts of Romaine lettuce.

 I also had some things at home to put in the salad.
-I had a little pastrami and swiss cheese left over from making Chicken Rubens with Saffron Rice.
-I had marinated sun dried tomatoes, black olive slices, real bacon bits, peperoncini and blue cheese.
+There was a little pastrami and Swiss cheese left over from making Chicken Rubens with Saffron Rice.
+I had marinated sun-dried tomatoes, black olive slices, real bacon bits, pepperoncini, and blue cheese.
 I decided that Girard’s Champagne Dressing would be perfect.

-You are free to add your own ingredients, chick peas would be a good addition, so would chopped eggs, marinated onions, Kalamata olives, Chinese snow peas, grilled chicken, the sky’s the limit!
+You are free to add your own ingredients.
+Chickpeas would be a good addition.
+Chopped eggs, marinated onions, Kalamata olives, Chinese snow peas, and grilled chicken; the sky’s the limit!